Renato Moicano: Ultimate Fighting Championship

-On December 12, 2014, it was announced that Moicano signed with the UFC, and was scheduled to replace Rony Jason against Tom Niinimäki on 10 days notice at UFC Fight Night: Machida vs. Dollaway.
+On December 12, 2014, it was announced that Moicano signed with the UFC, and was scheduled to replace Rony Jason against Tom Niinimäki on 10 days notice at UFC Fight Night 58.
 He won the fight via rear naked choke submission in the second round.

-Moicano later was scheduled to fight Mirsad Bektic on May 30, 2015, at UFC Fight Night: Condit vs. Alves, but he was pulled from the bout due to injury and replaced by Lucas Martins.
+Moicano later was scheduled to fight Mirsad Bektic on May 30, 2015, at UFC Fight Night 67, but he was pulled from the bout due to injury and replaced by Lucas Martins.

 On March 14, 2016, it was announced that Moicano would face Zubaira Tukhugov at UFC 198. for his second UFC appearance.
 He was the underdog to the fight but won via split decision.

 Moicano was expected to face Mike De La Torre on September 24, 2016, at UFC Fight Night 95, but was forced to pull out with injury and was replaced on short notice by Godofredo Pepey.

 For his third fight, Moicano faced Jeremy Stephens on April 15, 2017, at UFC on Fox 24.
 He won the fight by split decision.

 Moicano faced Brian Ortega on July 29, 2017, at UFC 214.
 He lost the fight via guillotine choke submission in the third round.
 This fight earned Fight of the Night bonus.
 After the fight with Ortega, Moicano moved from Brazil to United States in order to train at the American Top Team.

 Moicano faced Calvin Kattar on April 7, 2018, at UFC 223.
 He won the fight by unanimous decision.

 Moicano faced Cub Swanson on August 4, 2018, at UFC 227.
 He won the fight via a rear naked choke submission.
 This win earned him the Performance of the Night award.

 Moicano was scheduled to face Mirsad Bektic on December 8, 2018, at UFC 231; however, it was reported on 15 November 2018 that Bektic was forced to pull out of the bout due to an undisclosed injury and the bout was cancelled.

 Moicano faced José Aldo on February 2, 2019, in the co-main event at UFC Fight Night 144.
 He lost the fight via TKO in the second round.

-Moicano faced Chan Sung Jung on June 22, 2019, in the main event at UFC on ESPN+ 12.
+Moicano faced Chan Sung Jung on June 22, 2019, in the main event at UFC Fight Night 154.
 He lost the fight via TKO in the first round.

 Moicano faced Damir Hadžović in a lightweight bout on March 14, 2020, at UFC Fight Night 170.
 He won the fight via a rear naked choke submission in round one.

 Moicano was scheduled to face Magomed Mustafaev on October 18, 2020 at UFC Fight Night 180.
 However, Moicano pulled out of the fight in mid-September for undisclosed reasons.
-Two weeks later, it was reported that Moicano was scheduled to face Rafael Fiziev on November 28, 2020, at UFC on ESPN: Smith vs. Clark.
+Two weeks later, it was reported that Moicano was scheduled to face Rafael Fiziev on November 28, 2020, at UFC on ESPN 18.
 In turn, Moicano pulled out on November 28 after testing positive for COVID-19 and the bout was rescheduled for UFC 256.
 He lost the fight via TKO in the first round.